 It’ll also make it easier to order from that Chinese menu!

-We’ve written a load of blogs on food in China because there’s so much to tell!
+If you’re hungry for more, we’ve written a load of blogs on food in China – because there’s so much to tell!

 Now we’ll take a look at what it means to know Chinese in and out of China.